GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 * Checked Exceptions can be problematic inside streams.

 ### Parallel Streams
-Parallel Streams make make sense in a few situations.
+Parallel Streams make sense in a few situations.
 There are many situations where there use is a net loss.
 Really think through your usage and consider what they might mean if you are already doing concurrent operations.